OluwadareLab/HiCARN/README.md

 3. Run the HiCARN container and mount the present working directory to the container using `docker run --rm -it --name hicarn_cont -v ${PWD}:/HiCARN oluwadarelab/hicarn`.
 ___________________
 ## Dependencies
 HiCARN is written in Python3 and uses the Pytorch module.
-All dependencies are included in the Docker environment.
+All dependencies are included in the Docker environment. <br />
 **_Note:_** GPU usage for training and testing is highly recommended.